newrelic/go-agent/GUIDE.md

 app, err := newrelic.NewApplication(config)
 ```

 Find your application in the New Relic UI.
-Click on it!
-The Go runtime tab
+Click on it to see the Go runtime
-shows information about goroutine counts, garbage collection, memory, and CPU
+tab that shows information about goroutine counts, garbage collection, memory,
-usage.
+and CPU usage.

 If you are working in a development environment or running unit tests, you may
 not want the Go Agent to spawn goroutines or report to New Relic.
 You're in